EESI/bio-course-materials/intro_to_picotte/README.md

 # New to BASH?
 Bash programming is essential for you to navigate and manage your files/directoroes in Picotte.
 If you are interested in a [Bash tutorial](https://nbviewer.jupyter.org/github/gditzler/bio-course-materials/blob/master/notebooks/Bash-Tutorial.ipynb), please go ahead and go over it.

+# Advanced: Writing a Task Array
+test_array.sh is a script that shows an example of how to index a vector using the different SLURM Array Task IDs.
+All jobs can be run in parallel on different cores.
+Making your jobs run in parallel instead of serially will save your time -- however, the computational time and resources stay the same.